 - structural compliance

 - confidence in management

 For more information visit the National Food Hygiene Rating Scheme.

 If practices and/or conditions are not satisfactory then we will try to resolve the situation informally.

 Where poor conditions continue or there is a risk to public health we may have to:

 - close the business

 You must have food safety management procedures that staff understand.

-The Food Standards Agency have developed Safer Food Better Business packs to help.
-You can download a copy of the relevant pack from the Food Standards Agency.
+The Food Standards Agency have developed Safer Food Better Business packs.